JTechPhotonics/J-Tech-Photonics-Laser-Tool/README.md

 # J Tech Photonics Laser Tool

-This is the new official home for the JTP laser cutting Inkscape extension.
+## Wrapper - 2.0 release candidate

+Previous versions of this extension were based on fairly ancient and unreadable code.
+The extension is now a wrapper around the new [svg-to-gcode](https://github.com/PadLex/SvgToGcode) library.
+Legacy version will of course remain available even after this branch is merged with the master branch.

 ## Installation

-Download the latest release [here](https://github.com/JTechPhotonics/J-Tech-Photonics-Laser-Tool/releases).
-Make sure to select the release targeted towards the version of Inkscape you are using.
-You can find the version of Inkscape you're using under **Help** > **About**.
+Download the latest beta release [here](https://github.com/JTechPhotonics/J-Tech-Photonics-Laser-Tool/releases).
+Inkscape versions below 1.0 are not supported.
+Use legacy releases if you are using Inkscape < 1.0.

-Unzip the files directly into the Inkscape user extensions folder.
-Inkscape lists the location of your extensions folder under **Edit** > **Preferences** > **System**.
+Unzip the binaries and copy the laser directly into the Inkscape **user extensions folder**.
+Inkscape lists the location of your user extensions folder under **Edit** > **Preferences** > **System**.

 Restart Inkscape and you're done.

-## Documentation

-More documentation coming soon.
-In the meantime you can refer to [JTP's official website](https://jtechphotonics.com/?page_id=2012).

-### Custom G-code Header and Footer

-Add "header" and "footer" text files without extensions in your destination directory to add custom commands.
-Don't forget to add a new line at the end of these two files.

-If no files are detected the default values are :
-- Header : G90 ; Absolute positioning
-- Footer : G1 X0 Y0 ; Move to X0 Y0

-## For developers
+## Contribute

-Pull requests are welcome.
-Just make sure to test your code on both Python >=2.6 and >=3.5 for the main branch, and Python >= 3.6 for the development branch (In the next major release we'll drop support for older python versions in an effort to improve code readability).
+* As a user you can contribute by suggesting features, testing the library and reporting any bugs you encounter in a detailed issue.
+* As a developer of any skill level you can help by looking into bugs and possible feature implementations and making a pull request.